Asthma in children: Creating an asthma action plan

 Creating an asthma action plan

-Because asthma varies from person to person, you'll need to work with the doctor to develop a plan that's customized for your child.
-If your child is old enough, he or she may be able to help create and use the plan.
+Because asthma varies from person to person, you'll need to work with the doctor to develop a customized plan for your child.
+Children old enough to understand why you're setting up the plan may be able to help create it.
 Your child's action plan can help you and your child:

 - Track asthma symptoms.
-The plan will help you keep tabs on asthma signs and symptoms such as coughing, wheezing and shortness of breath and when symptoms interfere with school, play, exercise or sleep.
+The plan will help you keep tabs on asthma signs and symptoms such as coughing, wheezing and shortness of breath.
+You can also keep track of when symptoms interfere with school, play, exercise or sleep.
 You'll also need to track how often your child uses a quick-relief inhaler, such as albuterol (ProAir HFA, Proventil HFA, others), to ease symptoms.

 - Record peak flow readings.
 If your child is old enough to use one, he or she may have a peak flow meter.
 This simple hand-held device tests how well the lungs are working day to day.
 Low measurements indicate that the lungs aren't working as well as they should be.
 This is often the first sign that asthma's getting worse.

 - Adjust medications.
 Your child's plan should say when you need to make medication adjustments based on the severity of symptoms.
-Asthma medications usually include long-term control medications such as inhaled corticosteroids and as-needed, quick-relief medications such as inhaled albuterol (ProAir HFA, Proventil HFA, others).
+Asthma medications usually include long-term-control medications such as inhaled corticosteroids, along with as-needed, quick-relief medications such as inhaled albuterol (ProAir HFA, Proventil HFA, others).
 Make sure you understand what medications to use when, how long to use them and what to expect.

 - Recognize and treat an asthma attack.
 Tracking symptoms daily and adjusting treatment accordingly improves asthma control and reduces the risk of having an asthma attack.
 But if symptoms do start to get worse quickly, follow the action plan's instructions for using quick-relief medications or other steps to get your child's symptoms under control.